-See Section 7.3, Loan Criteria (ix):
+See Section 7.3, Loan Criteria (xi):

-"the Borrower, or a third party on its behalf, has paid at least one monthly instalment;"
+"the Borrower made at least one payment;"

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 At least one payment made (Article 20(12))

 - 41. STS securitisations should minimise the extent to which investors are required to analyse and assess fraud and operational risk.
 At least one payment should therefore be made by each underlying borrower at the time of transfer, since this reduces the likelihood of the loan being subject to fraud or operational issues, unless in the case of revolving securitisations in which the distribution of securitised exposures is subject to constant changes because the securitisation relates to exposures payable in a single instalment or with an initial legal maturity of an exposure of below one year. - 42.
 To facilitate consistent interpretation of this criterion, its scope and the types of payments referred to therein should be further clarified.